-Click the AI Gear 3, AI Nap, AI Booster, Q-Fan 2, or CPU Level Up icon to launch the utility, or click the Normal icon to restore the system to normal state.
+Click the AI Gear 3, AI Nap, AI Booster, or Q-Fan 2 icon to launch the utility, or click the Normal icon to restore the system to normal state.

 Other feature buttons

 Click on right corner of the main window to open the monitor window.